 - Charges Penalty Interest.
 This card carries a hefty penalty interest charge of 29.99%.
 Once triggered, the penalty rate remains in force indefinitely, meaning it can dramatically raise your long-term card membership costs.

 - Deposit Doesn’t Earn Interest.
-Your BankAmericard Secured Credit Card security deposit does not earn interest.
-By contrast, the DCU Platinum Secured Credit Card deposits go into a savings account that earns more than 3% interest on the first $500, and 0.05% on any balance above that amount – in other words, at least $15 per year on deposits of at least $500.
-While that’s not a huge amount, it can certainly help around the margins.
+Your BankAmericard® Secured Credit Card security deposit does not earn interest.
+By contrast, the DCU Platinum Secured Credit Card deposits go into a savings account that earns a substantial yield on low balances – not a life-changing amount, but certainly help on the margins.